brandnpatterson/flutter/README.md

 The technologies used to create it are PHP, MySQL, and JavaScript.

-It is end-to-end built with Silex, Twig, Sass, & Webpack.
+It is an end-to-end application built with Silex, Twig, Sass, & Webpack.

 Other technologies used in development are listed in package.json.